Bridging Composite and Real: Towards End-to-end Deep Image Matting: Introduction

 $\bullet$ We design a novel composition route RSSN to reduce various kinds of discrepancies and propose a large-scale high-resolution background dataset BG-20k to serve as better candidates for generating high-quality composite images.

+$\bullet$ We construct a large-scale real-world images benchmark to benefit training a better model with good generalization by its large scale, diverse categories, and high-quality annotations.

-$\bullet$ Extensive experiments on AM-2k and BG-20k demonstrate that GFM outperforms state-of-the-art matting models and can be a strong baseline for future research.
-Moreover, the proposed composition route demonstrates its value by reducing the generalization error by a large margin.
+$\bullet$ Extensive experiments on the benchmark demonstrate that GFM outperforms state-of-the-art (SOTA) matting models and can be a strong baseline for future research.
+Moreover, the proposed composition route RSSN demonstrates its value by reducing the generalization error by a large margin.